xmartlabs/xmartlabs.github.io/_posts/2018-06-21-ML-Kit-CoreML.md

 ---

+At Xmartlabs we have been closely involved in the nascent field of on-device Machine Learning.
+Our main focus has been Machine Learning on iOS and we have been exploring different use cases including style-transfer, human body pose detection and medical imaging classification.
+Not only we have built some ~cool~ [almost magical apps](https://itunes.apple.com/us/app/envision-artistic-filters/id1251483734?mt=8), but we have also rolled our sleeves up to create first of its kind development tools: we released [Bender](https://github.com/xmartlabs/Bender) a few days before WWDC 17, and launched [Litio.ai](https://litio.ai/) earlier this year.

+[Bender](https://github.com/xmartlabs/Bender) is an open source iOS framework built on top of Metal that allows developers to run ML models with unmatched flexibility and performance.
+[Litio.ai](https://litio.ai/) brings the power of Bender to the masses by providing a higher level, cross-platform solution for on-device Machine Learning.

+Unsurprisingly, Apple and Google have joined the party as well.
+In this blog post we will introduce and compare their offerings by going through an example project that you can follow step-by-step.
+Apple introduced CoreML, an on-device ML framework for iOS, during WWDC17.
+It has recently announced an upgrade in the latest edition of their annual developer's conference.
-Google released [ML Kit](https://firebase.google.com/docs/ml-kit/), which is part of Firebase, last month at its I/O 2018.
+Google released [ML Kit](https://firebase.google.com/docs/ml-kit/) last month at its I/O 2018, a high-level solution for cross-platform ML deployment.

-ML Kit allows developers to run machine learning models both on Android and iOS using TensorFlow Lite as framework.
+ML Kit, which is part of Firebase, allows developers to run machine learning models both on Android and iOS using TensorFlow Lite as framework.
 It includes Machine Learning models for common use cases like recognizing text, detecting faces, labeling images and more.
-You can use these models out of the box without knowing anything about machine learning, which is cool.
+You can use these models out of the box, no Machine Learning background required.
-For some of these models you can also choose to run them on the device, for more privacy and speed, or in the cloud for more accuracy.
+For some of these models you can also choose to run them on the device, for more privacy and speed, or in the cloud for higher accuracy.
 The others will either run only on the device or in the cloud.
 But you can also easily deploy your own models and run them on iOS and Android without worrying about the specific formats and implementations for each one of them.